-WASHINGTON — U.S. construction spending climbed in April to the highest level in more than six years, fueled by healthy gains in housing, government spending and non-residential construction.
+WASHINGTON — U.S. construction spending in July climbed to its highest level in more than seven years, boosted by an increase in the building of houses, factories and power plants.

 The Commerce Department said Tuesday that construction spending rose 0.7 percent to a seasonally adjusted annual rate of $1.08 trillion, the highest level since May 2008.
 The report also revised up the June increase in construction spending to 0.7 percent from 0.1 percent previously.

 Ground breakings for houses, apartment complexes and commercial centers have helped to improve overall economic growth.
 The government said last week that the U.S. economy expanded at an annual rate of 3.7 percent in the April-June quarter, after having edged up just 0.6 percent in the first quarter.

 "We expect housing activity will continue to strengthen, underpinning greater residential investment in the coming quarters," said Gregory Daco, head of U.S. marcoeconomics at the forecasting firm Oxford Economics.

 After Thursday's construction spending report, analysts at the bank Barclays projected that the economy is on track to grow 2.6 percent during the third quarter and that the second quarter growth rate would be revised up to 3.8 percent.

 Total construction spending has risen 13.7 percent over the past 12 months.

 In July, construction of single-family houses advanced 2.1 percent.
 Factories rose 4.7 percent, and power facilities increased 2.1 percent.

 Spending on government building projects slipped 1 percent, although they have risen over the past year largely because of the construction and maintenance of highways and streets.